“Sin is sin,” we are sometimes told. Thus, it is concluded that all sins should be dealt with the same way.

 Step four – Christian fellowship ceases until repentance occurs.
 Many souls could be saved if we did things God’s way.

-Step one – They had received initial teaching on the matter (2 Thes.
-3:10).
+Step one – They had received initial teaching on the matter (2 Thessalonians 3:10).

-Step three – The brethren were urged to get involved in this warning (1 Thes.
-5:14).
+Step three – The brethren were urged to get involved in this warning (1 Thessalonians 5:14).

 Note: This did not drag on for years and years.